Information

 Read More

-by Paul Ducklin WHAT DO YOU MEAN, “DOESN’T MEET THE BAR FOR SECURITY SERVICING”?
-Click-and-drag on the soundwaves below to skip to any point.
+by Paul Ducklin WE’RE SCRAPING YOUR FACES FOR YOUR OWN GOOD!
+(ALLEGEDLY) Click-and-drag on the soundwaves below to skip to any point.
 You can also listen directly on Soundcloud.
 With Doug Aamoth and Paul Ducklin.
 Intro and outro music by Edith Mudge.
 You can listen to us on Soundcloud, Apple Podcasts, Google Podcasts, Spotify, Stitcher and anywhere that good podcasts are found.
-Or just drop the URL of our RSS feed into your…
+Or just drop the URL of our RSS feed into your favourite podcatcher.…

 Read More